mayeco/patagonia/generate-changelog.md

 ## ⚠️ CRITICAL AI EXECUTION RULES

-**DO NOT GET STUCK IN ANALYSIS LOOPS**: Complete changelog generation within 8 steps maximum.
+**DO NOT GET STUCK IN ANALYSIS LOOPS**: Complete changelog generation within 8 steps, maximum.
 If git analysis takes too long, use available data and proceed.

 **DATA PROCESSING**: Process commits in chronological order without over-analysis.

 **TERMINATION CONDITIONS**:

-- If git repository not found: Stop with clear error message
+- If a git repository is not found: Stop with a clear error message
-- If no commits found: Stop with explanation
+- If no commits are found: Stop with an explanation
-- If git command fails: Stop with specific error details
+- If a git command fails: Stop with specific error details
-- Always provide changelog content or clear error
+- Always provide changelog content or a clear error

 ## STEPS